giandagostino/Boston-Health-Inspections/README.md

 ## Results:

-#### There is evidence to suggest that suburban restaurants tend to fail health inspections more often than urban restaurants, from Chi-Squared Test for independence, and logistic regression.
+#### There is evidence to suggest that suburban restaurants tend to fail health inspections more often than urban restaurants, from Chi-Squared Test for independence, and spline regression.

 ## Data Source (Analyze Boston):